 - You are an exclusive agency member

 - You are a non-exclusive agency member, but set the agency as your default team

 - You are a non-exclusive agency member, but submitted the proposal as a member of the agency

 If you are an exclusive agency member, responding to an invitation to apply will place any subsequent proposal on behalf of the agency.

 If you are a non-exclusive agency member, you will have the option to submit the proposal as an independent freelancer or as a member of the agency, regardless of whether or not you have set the agency as your default team.

 Accepting a Job Offer

-When a client sends a direct offer (without preceding proposal) to an exclusive agency member or a non-exclusive agency member who has set the agency as their default team, the subsequent contract will be created with that agency member through the agency.
-If a direct offer (without preceding proposal) is sent to a non-exclusive agency member who does not have the agency set as their default team, the subsequent contract will be created solely under the agency member’s freelancer account and not through the agency.
+When a client sends a direct offer (without a preceding proposal) to an exclusive agency member or a non-exclusive agency member who has set the agency as their default team, the subsequent contract will be created with that agency member through the agency.
+If a direct offer (without a preceding proposal) is sent to a non-exclusive agency member who does not have the agency set as their default team, the subsequent contract will be created solely under the agency member’s freelancer account and not through the agency.

-Only the agency owner and Business Managers can accept agency offers.
+Only the agency owner and business managers can accept agency offers.